mjordan/islandora_workbench_docs/docs/fields.md

 My Title: A Subtitle|Alternate Title
 ```

-In this example we have two title values, "My Title: A Subtitle" (where "My Title" is the main title and "A Subtitle" is the subtitle) and "Alternate Title" (which only has a main title).
+In this example we have two title values, "My Title: A Subtitle" (where "My Title" is the main title and " A Subtitle" is the subtitle) and "Alternate Title" (which only has a main title).
 To map these CSV values to our paragraph fields, we need to add the following to our configuration file:

 ```yml
 paragraph_fields: